luapower/oo/oo.md

 `self.super`.

-__NOTE:__ Detaching instances _or final classes_ helps preventing LuaJIT from bailing out to the interpreter which can result in 100-1000x performance drop.
+__NOTE:__ Detaching instances _or final classes_ helps preventing LuaJIT from bailing out to the interpreter which can result in 100x performance drop.
-In interpreter mode, detaching instances increases performance for method lookup by 10x (see benchmarks).
+Even in interpreter mode, detaching instances can increase performance for method lookup by 10x (see benchmarks).

 You can do this easily with: